Rottny/CageNightSolution/README.md

 		- Clean and remove unnessecary code.

-		- Rewrite the Get-Method to check for other properties than just the ID when sending a whole item.

 		- Implement IComparer or IComparable interface to compare collection-items ( Video, Genre, Customer or VideoBooking )

 		- Use a class specififying structs for each type, instead of whole Objects when getting an item from the database.